ManchesterJavaCommunity/jmanc/index.md

 ### Evening Social

-After the day's schedule has concluded we will continue the conversations at [HOME](https://homemcr.org/visit/eat-and-drink/) with food & drink provided by our sponsors [ECOM](http://www.ecomrecruitment.com/).
+After the day's schedule has concluded we will continue the conversations at [The Gas Works Brew Bar](https://gasworksbrewbar.co.uk/) with food & drink provided by our sponsors [ECOM](http://www.ecomrecruitment.com/).

 ### Sessions